ewaldmire/ascender/docs/docsite/rst/administration/configure_ascender.rst

     The values for all the timeouts are in seconds.

 .. image:: ../common/images/configure-awx-jobs.png
-   :alt: Screenshot of the climber job configuration settings.
+   :alt: Screenshot of the ascender job configuration settings.

 3. Click **Save** to apply the settings or **Cancel** to abandon the changes.

-.. _configure_climber_system:
+.. _configure_ascender_system:

 System
 ======
 .. index::
    pair: configuration; system

-The System tab allows you to define the base URL for the climber host, configure alerts, enable activity capturing, control visibility of users, enable certain climber features and functionality through a license file, and configure logging aggregation options.
+The System tab allows you to define the base URL for the ascender host, configure alerts, enable activity capturing, control visibility of users, enable certain ascender features and functionality through a license file, and configure logging aggregation options.

 1. From the left navigation bar, click **Settings**.

 2. The right side of the Settings window is a set of configurable System settings.
 Select from the following options:

-  - **Miscellaneous System settings**: enable activity streams, specify the default execution environment, define the base URL for the climber host, enable climber administration alerts, set user visibility, define analytics, specify usernames and passwords, and configure proxies.
+  - **Miscellaneous System settings**: enable activity streams, specify the default execution environment, define the base URL for the ascender host, enable ascender administration alerts, set user visibility, define analytics, specify usernames and passwords, and configure proxies.
   - **Miscellaneous Authentication settings**: configure options associated with authentication methods (built-in or SSO), sessions (timeout, number of sessions logged in, tokens), and social authentication mapping.
   - **Logging settings**: configure logging options based on the type you choose: